reframe-hpc/reframe/docs/tutorial_advanced.rst

 Hence, the derived test **must** define all the required parameters and variables; otherwise ReFrame will notice that the test is not well defined and it will raise an error accordingly.

 Before moving onwards to the derived test, note that the :class:`ContainerBase` class takes the additional argument ``pin_prefix=True``, which locks the prefix of all derived tests to this base test.
-This will allow the retrieval of the sources located at in the library by any derived test, regardless of what their containing directory is.
+This will allow the retrieval of the sources located in the library by any derived test, regardless of what their containing directory is.

 .. code-block:: console